xronos-inc/xronos-dashboard/InfluxPublisher/README.md

 ## Testing

-There is an end to end testing file in tests/test_publisher_e2e.sh
+There is an end-to-end testing file in `tests/test_publisher_e2e.sh`.